On the validity of pre-trained transformers for natural language processing in the software engineering domain: Discussion

 Our work demonstrates that NLP models pre-trained with SE domain data are useful.
 However, there are also limitations to the understanding of transformers that we established.
-The first is an issue with the external validity of our work.
 Since we used BERT both as general domain reference model, as well as the architecture for our models, it is unclear how the results generalize to other transformer models.
 While the difference to models that have a similar size like RoBERTa~\cite{liu2019roberta} should be relatively small, it is unclear if extremely large models like GPT-3~\cite{brown2020language} may be able to correctly understand the meaning of texts both in the SE and general domain, same as human experts.
 While there is no reason that this should be the case, there is also no strong argument against this.
-However, currently the scale of these models is beyond almost anyone, except the largest labs and companies of the globe.
+However, currently the scale of these models is beyond almost anyone, except the largest labs and companies of the globe~\cite{Hellendoorn2021}.
 Therefore, even if this were the case, such improvements could currently only be harnessed by a small elite.
 Thus, we believe that for the majority of SE researchers and vendors who may consider building NLP capabilities into their tools, models like BERT are a more realistic, current alternative.

 A related limitation is the impact of the context length on the results.
 Within this work, we work with a maximum context length of 512 tokens (BERT, BERToverflow) and 128 tokens (seBERT).
 While we argue that most SE texts in our data are shorter anyways, this is also due to the type of text we consider.
 If we were to, e.g., consider README files instead, we would likely have many examples of longer texts.
 Thus, while our results show that even the relatively short context of 128 tokens is sufficient and actually leads to the best results in both domain-dependent fine-tuning examples we consider, this may not generalize to NLP tasks on longer inputs.
 Especially generative tasks, like summarizing long documents, may benefit from a longer context that is sufficient to capture the meaning of the whole text at once.
 In case studies find that models with shorter contexts, like BERT, do not generate suitable results for longer documents, other transformer models, like Big Bird~\cite{NEURIPS2020_c8512d14}, which achieves a sequence length of 4096 tokens, could be used.